Where Trump and Biden stand on the issues

 Supports mask mandates nationwide to fight the pandemic?

 Trump opposes a national requirement for mask-wearing and left it to states or local governments to enact mandates, although the federal Strategic National Stockpile is providing some masks.
-Trump has appeared at many public events without a mask and has mocked Biden for wearing one.
+Trump has regularly appeared in public and in private without a mask — and has mocked Biden for wearing one and for curbing his campaign events for safety’s sake.
+Trump and his wife, Melania, tested positive for the coronavirus, he announced on Oct.
+2.

 Biden said that his legal team thinks that he, as president, would have the authority to institute a national mask mandate, but that he would also call for all governors to enact mask mandates.
 “I would do everything possible to make it required that people had to wear masks in public,” he said in June.
 Biden routinely wears a mask when he appears at public events.

-Note: Update (Oct.
-8): Updated with Biden’s continued refusal to clarify his stance on court packing.
-Update (Oct.
-5): Updated with Trump’s positive coronavirus test, comments on climate change from the first debate and additional contextual information on several questions.